whg-training/statistics-course/README.md

 We are grateful to the following people who have contributed to the course content on this site:

-Azim Ansari
+* Azim Ansari
-Gavin Band
+* Gavin Band
-Stefania Benonisdottir
+* Stefania Benonisdottir
-Daniel Crouch
+* Daniel Crouch
-Valentina Iotchkova
+* Teresa Ferreira
-Augustine Kong
+* Valentina Iotchkova
-Gerton Lunter
+* Augustine Kong
-Andre Python
+* Gerton Lunter
-Teresa Ferreira
+* Andre Python
-Nilufer Rahmioglu
+* Nilufer Rahmioglu
-Justin Whalley
+* Edward Sanders
-Ron Schwessinger
+* Ron Schwessinger
-Edward Sanders
+* Justin Whalley
-Laura Wittemans
+* Laura Wittemans